Finding Hope on the Ocean Floor

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Facebook (What To Read To Your Kids), Twitter (@thebookmommy), and now Instagram (@thebookmommy), where I regularly post articles and updates on what my kids are reading to themselves.

 Review copy from Chronicle Books.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!